-Tel: +351 21 311 3422 Email: jaf@vda.pt URL: www.vda.pt
+Tel: +351 21 311 3400 Fax: +351 21 311 3406 Email: jaf@vda.pt URL: www.vda.pt

-João joined VdA Vieira de Almeida in 2015, and is one of the partners of the Projects-Infrastructure, Energy & Natural Resources practice group and a member of the Oil & Gas practice group.
-In the last 20+ years, he has been involved in all kinds of projects and transactions in various jurisdictions, such as Timor-Leste, Angola, Portugal, Mozambique, Republic of Congo, DRC, Guinea Bissau and São Tomé and Príncipe.
-He is mainly focused on the energy (oil & gas upstream/ downstream and power projects) and mining industry.
+João joined Vieira de Almeida in 2015 and is the head of Vieira de Almeida's Oil & Gas and Mining Practice Group.
+In the last 20 years, João has been involved in all sort of oil & gas and mining projects and transactions in various jurisdictions, such as Timor-Leste, Angola, Portugal, Mozambique, Republic of Congo, DRC, Guinea-Bissau and Sao Tome and Principe.
+He is mainly focused on the energy (oil & gas upstream/downstream and power projects) and mining industries.